William Jervois: Governor of the Straits Settlements

 In April 1875, Jervois was appointed the Governor of the Straits Settlements, a British dependency which included Penang, Malacca and Singapore.
 He took office in Singapore on 8 May 1875, and served until 3 April 1877.
 Decisions he made during his tenure cemented Britain's foothold on the Malay peninsula; he was instrumental in the formation of a local militia and the quelling of a Malay uprising.
 Although distrustful of Malays, he was sympathetic to the Chinese and would later bolster public support for oriental immigration during his time as Governor of South Australia.

 Governor of South Australia

 During an 1877 inspection of Australian maritime defences, Jervois was appointed Governor of South Australia.
 He was given notice of his "promotion" while in Melbourne in June, although the true reason for his reassignment was that the Colonial Office disliked his interference on the Malay mainland.
 Jervois arrived in South Australia on HMS Sapphire on 2 October 1877.

 Jervois arrived in the colony during a time of political crisis.
 Later in October, the Colton Ministry resigned over a disagreement with the Legislative Council about the new Parliamentary buildings.
 Jervois resisted the pressure to dissolve parliament, and James Boucaut became Premier.
-Jervois' term also coincided with unusually good rainfall and a massive agricultural expansion.
+Jervois' term also coincided with unusually good rainfall and a massive agricultural expansion, including his own efforts to establish an irrigation scheme on the Murray River.
 He laid the foundation stones of the University of Adelaide, the Institute and the Art Gallery, and commissioned a new vice-regal summer residence at Marble Hill.